Are You Sensitive To Magnetic Fields

 Unusual and unexplained geographical variation in symptoms can indicate sensitivity to the Earth’s magnetic field.
 The geomagnetic field varies across the world.
 Feeling abnormally different in different places can be a response to these magnetic field variations.
 It could also be an indication that one’s feelings and symptoms follow a psychological magnetic map similar to mine.

 It’s easy to attribute these differences in feelings to other things.
 In the previous example, bipolar John may attribute his Miami mania to nice weather, beaches, and scantily clad women.
 He may attribute his New York City winter depression to its being cold, dark, overcrowded, and expensive.

-As a personal example, I had my first mental breakdown during my freshman year of college at University of Virginia/Charlottesville.
+As a personal example, I had my first mental breakdown during my freshman year of college at the University of Virginia/Charlottesville.
 During that breakdown, and for many years after, I attributed it to things like the stress of being away from home the first time, of living in a dorm, of making new friends, and keeping up with the coursework in a difficult major (physics).
 I now look at it differently.
-Charlottesville is 450 kilometers (280 miles) southwest of my hometown, and the geomagnetic field is much different there versus northern New Jersey.
+Charlottesville is 450 kilometers (280 miles) southwest of my hometown, and the geomagnetic field is different there versus northern New Jersey.
 In my opinion, the different geomagnetic field is an important factor in explaining my mental breakdown.
 Another explanation involves the changes in bedroom environment between where I grew up and the dorm.
 I spent ages 5 through 18 in the same house and the same bedroom in northern New Jersey.
 While my bed may have changed over the years, it was probably oriented at the same bed angle.
 The move to the dorm was the first time I tried living away from home.